home-assistant/home-assistant.io/source/_integrations/amberelectric.markdown

 There are two additional sensors:

-- **Price Spike** - A binary sensor that indicates the current price is over $3/kWh.
+- **Price Spike** - A binary sensor that indicates when the current price is over $3/kWh.
 - **Renewables** - The percentage of renewable energy currently in the grid.

 ## Getting an API Key